Curb Side Pick-up is now being offered. We will let you know

 ME Statewide Library Events Calendar - A listing of Virtual Events around the state

 Ancestry.com - Discover your ancestors!
-Library edition free until Dec.
-31.
+Library edition - free access has been extended.

 As a patron of WML, you can discover all about your ancestors online for free at ancestry.com.
 Normally, the only way to access this database is to be physically at the library.
 But of course, we all know that these are not normal times and we are very fortunate to be able to do our research at home.
 Please use the following url:

-Courtney's Crafts - Learn how to make a beautiful floral display in 6 lessons. **New** - mmake a bee hive for Fall.
+Courtney's Crafts - Learn how to make a beautiful crafts.

 Courtney's Stories - Courtney Howe, from Perham, has helped our library by offering a story time for children in a virtual setting.